 TDS stands for Tax Deducted at Source.
 Hundreds and thousands of people in India use Facebook advertising for their online and offline business, but it is a great surprise that only a few know how TDS works on Facebook Ad spend.
 If someone wants to put their ad on a digital platform, Google and Facebook are the first two options that spring to mind.
 Google and Facebook, as we all know, are worldwide corporations.

-Facebook advertising in India are now sold by Facebook India as of 2020, billed and charged in Indian rupees, and subject to a Goods and Services Tax (GST) and Tax Deducted at Source (TDS).
-Although TDS rates vary depending on the service, the advertisement rate is 2 per cent (as per a notification issued by the Government of India, for the period of 14 May 2020 until 31 March 2021, the applicable TDS rate for advertising is 1.5 percent).
+Facebook advertising in India is now sold by Facebook India as of 2020, billed and charged in Indian rupees, and subject to a Goods and Services Tax (GST) and Tax Deducted at Source (TDS).
+Although TDS rates vary depending on the service, the advertisement rate is 2 percent (as per a notification issued by the Government of India, for the period of 14 May 2020 until 31 March 2021, the applicable TDS rate for advertising is 1.5 percent).
 This affects all ad accounts which are set up in India by their business country.

 Whenever you’re paying for your ads, GST and TDS are added.
 The amount paid includes TDS, but as per local law, you’re still expected to pay TDS to the government.
 If you are an advertiser operating in a Special Economic Zone (SEZ), you may be certified as excluded from GST by the government.